-Probate Lawyers in London
+Probate solicitors in Greenwich

 We are probate solicitors in London, Greenwich.
 ‘Probate’ is a quite complicated term as it means both an actual certificate, a Grant of Representation, that allows a deceased person’s estate to be divided between the beneficiaries, and also the process of doing so.
 ‘Going through Probate’ is when you are undertaking the administrative tasks that are required to tie up all the loose ends of an estate and finally settle which assets go to which beneficiaries.
 Probate can be quite complicated, as there are many things that can affect the process; did the deceased person leave a will or not?
 How large was the estate that they left?
 What is the current situation of the beneficiaries?
 All of these things can affect the process of your probate.